 Bono Defends 'American Idol'

-A number of high-profile musicians have come out against singing competitions such as Idol and The X Factor in recent months, with Sir Elton John, Roger Daltrey, Madness star Suggs and New Order's Bernard Sumner all lining up to criticise format pioneer Simon Cowell and his numerous TV projects.
+A number of high-profile musicians have come out against singing competitions such as Idol and The X Factor in recent months, with Elton John, Roger Daltrey, Madness star Suggs and New Order's Bernard Sumner all lining up to criticize format pioneer Simon Cowell and his numerous TV projects.

 Bono, who performed on the American Idol finale this week, has now come forward to champion the series, insisting the programme reminds him of old-fashioned variety shows which helped launch the careers of the world's most famous stars.